About Us

 I-20's ENTOURAGE ABOVE EARTH

 26. "This is supposed to be absolutely void of biology," #9 exclaimed.
 He shook the holographic scanner.
-Traces of sub-photonic residue on a mountain peak disappeared; traces of consciousness.
+Traces of sub-photonic residue on a mountain peak disappeared; manifestations of consciousness.

 27. "I don't see anything," #8 said.
 The others looked at #9 like he wasn't wrapped very tight.
 "Must have been a ghost in the biological," he sighed.
 "It was nothing," I-20 assured everyone, "We can proceed as planned."
 They were about to start Section 1 at this location as directed by Conscious.